msdeepak052/AWS_Imp_Concepts/S3-Simple_Storage_Services/30-S3-Cross-Region-Replication-HandsOn.md

 <details>

-Yes.
 If you choose **"Choose from existing IAM role"** instead of letting S3 create one, you need an IAM role that S3 can assume and that has permissions on both the **source and destination buckets**.

 For your example: